sp-mujuni/gippm-chatting-module/README.md

 ### Procedure:
 - This module runs in the command prompt.
 1. Run the Server class file.
-1.1 Run the SubClient class (this step is optional, but needed to confirm a suucessful connection with the server).
+****Run the SubClient class (this step is optional, but needed to confirm a successful connection with the server).
 2. Run the SUperClient class file.
 3. Run the SubClient class file.